 Better coordination and response to humanitarian emergencies

-Safeguarding Switzerland's values and interests through multilateral cooperation.
+Safeguarding Switzerland's values and interests through multilateral cooperation

 Multilateral organisations, especially the UN agencies, are essential for drawing up globally recognised standards and norms to protect global public goods such as the environment and water resources.
 Thanks to its extensive experience, pragmatism and values, Switzerland is regarded as a credible and reliable partner for multilateral organisations.
-This engagement has a positive impact on Switzerland’s international image and its foreign and economic policies.
-Moreover, as the host of International Geneva, Switzerland plays an important role in promoting multilateral cooperation.
+This engagement has a positive impact on Switzerland's international image and its foreign and economic policies.
+Moreover, as host of international Geneva, Switzerland plays an important role in promoting multilateral cooperation.

 Influencing the reforms of the UN development system

-Multilateral organisations are subject to limitations inherent to their structure and size: the large number of organisations present in one country can result in a fragmentation of development assistance, duplication of efforts, and losses in efficiency.
+The large number of organisations present in one country can result in a fragmentation of development assistance, duplication of efforts, and losses in efficiency.
 That is why Switzerland is actively pushing for and supporting reforms of the multilateral development system to increase its effectiveness.

 Multilateral and bilateral cooperation complement one another